-According to their website, The John Locke Foundation was created in 1990 as an independent, nonprofit think tank that would work “for truth, for freedom, and for the future of North Carolina.”
+The John Locke Foundation was created in 1990 as an independent, nonprofit think tank working “for truth, for freedom, and for the future of North Carolina.”
 The Foundation is funded significantly by Art Pope, who previously served on the foundation's board of directors. ,

 A 2010 investigation by the Institute for Southern Studies found the John Locke Foundation to be one of the most outspoken climate skeptics in North Carolina, working together with other groups funded by the Koch Brothers and Art Pope.
 At the time of the article, Art Pope provided 80% of the organization's funding — adding up to $16.9 million from 1997 to 2008.

 According to their mission statement, “The John Locke Foundation employs research, journalism, and outreach programs to transform government through competition, innovation, personal freedom, and personal responsibility.”
 It was founded by John Hood and Marc Rotterman, treasurer of the American Conservative Union. ,

 John Hood describes JLF’s journalism arm as a “key milestone for the foundation,” and as a “relentless government watchdog.”
 He noted, “there are still many policy challenges ahead, including alarmist climate change policies, the stifling of public charter schools, the spend-and-tax habit of state and local officials, weak private property rights protections, and local government intrusion disguised as 'smart growth' policies.”